-The use by Eurazeo of any MSCI ESC research LLC or its affiliates ("MSCI") data, and the use of MSCI logos, trademarks, service marks or index names herein, do not constitute a sponsorship, endorsement, recommendation, or promotion of Eurazeo by MSCI.
-MSCI services and data are the property of MSCI or its information providers and are provided 'as-is' and without warranty.
+The use by Eurazeo of any MSCI ESG research LLC or its affiliates ("MSCI") data, and the use of MSCI logos, trademarks, service marks or index names herein, do not constitute a sponsorship, endorsement, recommendation, or promotion of Eurazeo by MSCI.
+MSCI services and data are the property of MSCI or its information providers and are provided "as-is" and without warranty.
 MSCI names and logos are trademarks or service marks of MSCI.

-Sustainalytics: In 2022, Eurazeo improved its Sustainalytics rating from Medium Risk to Low Risk, placing the Group in the top 6% (22nd out of 44) in the Asset Management & Custody Services category.
-More specifically, the Group received an ESG risk rating of 17.7 and was assessed by Sustainalytics as having a low risk of experiencing material financial impacts because of ESG factors.
-The Sustainalytics' ESG rating measures a company's exposure to industry-specific material ESG risks and how it manages those risks.
-CDP: In 2022, Eurazeo improved its CDP rating from B to A, reaching the "leadership" category, surpassing both the European average of B and the financial services sector average of B-.
-CDP measures, among other items, the completeness of information disclosed, risk management and best practices, such as setting ambitious and meaningful targets on climate change, forests, and water safety and security.
+- Sustainalytics: In 2023, Eurazeo maintained its Sustainalytics rating at Low Risk, placing the Group in the third percentile (11th out of 427) in the Asset Management & Custody Services sub-category.
+More specifically, the Group received an ESG risk rating of 16.7 and was assessed by Sustainalytics as having a low risk of experiencing material financial impacts because of ESG factors.
+The Sustainalytics' ESG rating measures a company's exposure to industry-specific material ESG risks and how it manages those risks. - Carbon Disclosure Project (CDP): In 2023, Eurazeo improved its CDP score from A- to A, the highest score possible, and maintained its position in the Leadership category, surpassing the financial services sector average of B. Eurazeo is one of the 2% of companies on the "A-list" out of 21,000 companies assessed globally.
+The CDP measures, among other items, the completeness of information disclosed, risk management and best practices, such as setting ambitious and meaningful targets on climate change.

-Moody's ESG Solutions: In 2022, Eurazeo improved its ESG rating from 65/100 to 66/100, above the European average of 37/100 (ranking 2nd out of 98 entities) and the global average of 34/100 for the Financial Services sector.
-All sectors combined, the Group ranks regionally in the top 5% (78th out of 1,609 entities assessed in Europe) and globally in the top 2% (84th out of 4,814 entities assessed across the world).
+■ Moody's ESG Solutions: During its most recent assessment in 2022, Eurazeo had improved its rating from 65/100 to 66/100, above the European average of 37/100 (ranking 2nd out of 98 entities) and the global average of 34/100 for the Financial Services sector.
+All sectors combined, the Group ranked regionally in the top 5% (78th out of 1,609 entities assessed in Europe) and globally in the top 2% (84th out of 4,814 entities assessed globally).
 Moody's ESG assessments evaluate how a company manages its exposure to ESG risks and opportunities that are material for its activity and stakeholders.